heathermiller/dist-prog-book/chapter/8/big-data.md

 **Dryad/DrydaLINQ** Dryad is a more general and flexible execution engine that execute subroutines at a specified graph vertices.
 Developers can specify an arbitrary directed acyclic graph to combine computational "vertices" with communication channels (file, TCP pipe, shared-memory FIFO) and  build a dataflow graph.
 Compared with MapReduce, Dryad can specify an arbitrary DAG that have multiple number of inputs/outputs and support multiple stages.
 Also it can have more channels and boost the performance when using TCP pipes and shared-memory.
 But like writing a pipeline of MapReduce jobs, Dryad is a low-level programming model and hard for users to program, thus a more declarative model - DryadLINQ was created to fill in the gap.
 It exploits LINQ, a query language in .NET and automatically translates the data-parallel part into execution plan and passed to the Dryad execution engine.

-### Large-scale Parallelism on Graphs
-Map Reduce doesn’t scale easily and is highly inefficient for iterative / graph algorithms like page rank and machine learning algorithms.
-Iterative algorithms requires programmer to explicitly handle the intermediate results (writing to disks).
-Hence, every iteration requires reading the input file and writing the results to the disk resulting in high disk I/O which is a performance bottleneck for any batch processing system.

-Also graph algorithms require exchange of messages between vertices.
-In case of PageRank, every vertex requires the contributions from all its adjacent nodes to calculate its score.
-Map reduce currently lacks this model of message passing which makes it complex to reason about graph algorithms.
-One model that is commonly employed for implementing distributed graph processing is the Bulk Synchronous Parallel model.

-This model was introduced in 1980 to represent the hardware design features of parallel computers.
-It gained popularity as an alternative for map reduce since it addressed the above mentioned issues with map reduce<br />
-BSP model is a message passing synchronous model where -

- - Computation consists of several steps called as supersets.
- - The processors involved have their own local memory and every processor is connected to other via a point-to-point communication.
- - At every superstep, a processor receives input at the beginning, performs computation and outputs at the end.
- - A processor at superstep S can send message to another processor at superstep S+1 and can as well receive message from superstep S-1.
- - Barrier synchronization synchs all the processors at the end of every superstep.

-A notable feature of the model is the complete control on data through communication between every processor at every superstep.
-Though similar to map reduce model, BSP preserves data in memory across supersteps and helps in reasoning iterative graph algorithms.

-### Querying

-## Execution Models
-**MapReduce**, as mentioned in the programming model section, the execution model is interesting that all the intermediate key/value pairs are written to and read from disk.
-The output from distributed computation should be same as one from non-faulting sequential execution of the entire program.
-And the model relies on the atomic commits of map and reduce task outputs to achieve it.
-The basic idea is to create private temporary files and rename them only when the task has finished.
-This makes fault-tolerance easy, one could simple start another one if the worker failed.
-But this is also the bottleneck to run multiple stages.

 **Spark**

 Spark is a fast, in-memory data processing engine with an elegant and expressive development interface which enables developers to efficiently execute machine learning, SQL or streaming workloads that require fast iterative access to datasets.
-Spark takes advantage of the distributed in-memory storage (RDD), Scala’s collection API as well as functional style for high performance processing.
+Its a functional style programming model (similar to DryadLINQ) where a developer can create acyclic data flow graphs and transform a set of input data through a map - reduce like operators.
+Spark provides two main abstractions - distributed in-memory storage (RDD) and parallel operations (based on Scala’s collection API) on data sets high performance processing, scalability and fault tolerance.

-Distributed in-memory storage - Resilient Distributed Data sets :
+***Distributed in-memory storage - Resilient Distributed Data sets :***

 RDD is a partitioned, read only collection of objects which can be created from data in stable storage or by transforming other RDD.
-It can be distributed across multiple nodes in a cluster and is fault tolerant(Resilient).
+It can be distributed across multiple nodes (parallelize) in a cluster and is fault tolerant(Resilient).
 If a node fails, a RDD can always be recovered using its lineage graph (information on how it was derived from dataset).
 A RDD is stored in memory (as much as it can fit and rest is spilled to disk) and is immutable - It can only be transformed to a new RDD.
 These are the lazy transformations which are applied only if any action is performed on the RDD.
 Hence, RDD need not be materialized at all times.
-Lazy feature exists even in DyradLINQ.

 The properties that power RDD with the above mentioned features :
 - A list of dependencies on other RDD’s.